Not getting heat and receiving error code 228 from your Lennox® furnace?

 Start with the Experts at Service Experts Heating & Air Conditioning

-If you need furnace repair, turn to the pros from Service Experts Heating & Air Conditioning to check out the fault code and fix the problem to your requirements.
+If you require furnace repair, turn to the pros from Service Experts Heating & Air Conditioning to check out the fault code and fix the issue to your requirements.

 Call us at 303-647-5853 or schedule an appointment online today.